lokesh/bitsweeper/README.md

 - [ ] Support long press and right click for flagging
 ---
 - [ ] Finish sprite sheet numbers
+- [ ] Limit right-click disabling to just the field.
+Be a good person.
 ---
 - [ ] Turn eslint on save back on by updating vue.config.js?